riegllms/ros-riegl-vz/riegl_vz/README.md

 See PointStamped definition: [geometry_msgs/PoseStamped](https://github.com/ros2/common_interfaces/blob/master/geometry_msgs/msg/PointStamped.msg)
 The 'frame_id' in the header is either
 ... the name of a global coordinate system, which is e.g. EPSG::4978.
 If its not WGS84 it must be supported by the GeoSys manager in the scanner.
-... 'riegl_vz_prcs' the scanner project coordinate system.
+... or 'riegl_vz_prcs', the scanner project coordinate system.
 If string is empty 'riegl_vz_prcs' is assumed.
-... another coordinate system with an available tf2 transformation to 'riegl_vz_prcs'.
+... or another coordinate system with an available tf2 transformation from this frame to 'riegl_vz_prcs'.

 **riegl_vz_interfaces/SetPose**:
 ```